adica/aws.lambda/README.md

 This function does the following:
 - read the file location from the event (lines 7-8)
 - goes to s3 bucket and retrieve this file (line 11)
-- use 'gm' (package that wraps 'image-magic' - a tool for image processing) to convert PDF to thumb PNG image (lines 15-18)
+- use 'gm' (a package that wraps 'image-magic' - a tool for image processing) to convert PDF to thumb PNG image (lines 15-18)
 - upload the thumb PNG image back to s3 bucket (line 22)

-And that's it! this code will be highly available and secured on AWS servers without the need to know how to setup and maintian servers.
+And that's it! this code will be highly available and secured on AWS servers without the need to know how to set up and maintain servers.

 ## Lambda benefits